-Cynthia Rigden grew up surrounded by horses and cattle on an 8,000 acre ranch that has been in her family since 1902.
+Cynthia Rigden grew up surrounded by horses and cattle on an 8,000-acre ranch that has been in her family since 1902.
 Her roots in Arizona and the West are deep.
-Yet she doesn’t call herself a “western artist.”
-Rather she is an artist who comes from the West.
+Yet, she doesn’t call herself a “western artist”, rather an artist who comes from the West.

-Though she has been interested in painting since childhood – her grandmother’s watercolors are still known in the Prescott area – her passion for sculpting waited until college.
+Though she has been interested in painting since childhood – her grandmother’s watercolors are still known in the Prescott area – her passion for sculpting didn’t emerge until college.
 “I don’t remember ever wanting to be anything but an artist,” she said.
-At Arizona State University, the classes she wanted to take were filled, so she took a course in sculpting.
+At Arizona State University, the classes she wanted to take were filled so she took a course in sculpting.